 There are several types of thermal interface materials (TIM’s).
-Thermally conductive gap fillers, Phase Change Materials, Thermally Conductive Greases and Lubricants, Thermal Transmission Acrylic Foam Tapes, Thermally Conductive Copper and Aluminium Tapes, Natural and Synthetic Graphite Tapes.
+Thermally Conductive Gap Fillers, Phase Change Materials, Thermally Conductive Greases and Lubricants, Thermal Transmission Acrylic Foam Tapes, Thermally Conductive Copper and Aluminium Tapes, Natural and Synthetic Graphite Tapes.

-The gap fillers are soft, thermally conductive silicones which dissipate heat away from sensitive devices to a heat sink.
-Phase change materials are solid at room temperature, but as it heats up it softens and flows thereby filling any gaps of the components it is in contact with.
+Gap Fillers are soft, thermally conductive silicones which dissipate heat away from sensitive devices to a heat sink.
+Phase Change Materials are solid at room temperature, but as they heat up they soften and flow thereby filling any gaps of the components it is in contact with.

-Thermally conductive greases and lubricants cool electronic applications such as auto and video components and heat source to heat sink.
-Thermally conductive putty is used where thermal grease is not suitable and fill air gaps between components or PCBs and heat sinks.
+Thermally Conductive Greases and Lubricants cool electronic applications such as auto and video components and heat source to heat sink.
+Thermally Conductive Putty is used where Thermal Grease is not suitable and used to fill air gaps between components or PCBs and heat sinks.